shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 - mintNFT
 - collectNFT

-##### mintNFT
+### mintNFT
-We use Tezos toolkit instance to create an instance of our marketplace contract.
+We use the Tezos toolkit instance to create an instance of our marketplace contract.
 Then we can use the instance to call the entry points on our contract.
 Mint entry point requires two parameters amount and metadata URL.
 We can create these are parameters for the action creator and pass them up from a form.
 > Here we cannot send a string as the second parameter as the metadata should of bytes type.
 So we convert it to hex code (bytes).

 ```js